Button

 Default

-- The low visual emphasis level blends seamlessly with the rest of the user interface, allowing users to focus on the main content.
+- The low visual emphasis blends seamlessly with the rest of the user interface, allowing users to focus on the main content.

 Emphasized